shsad/starter-academic/content/publication/GSE/index.md

 # publication_short: In *ICW*

-abstract:  Sparse adversarial attacks fool deep neural networks (DNNs) through minimal pixel perturbations, typically regularized by the l_0 norm.
-Recent efforts have replaced this norm with a structural sparsity regularizer, such as the nuclear group norm, to craft group-wise sparse adversarial attacks.
-The resulting perturbations are thus explainable and hold significant practical relevance, shedding light on an even greater vulnerability of DNNs than previously anticipated.
-However, crafting such attacks poses an optimization challenge, as it involves computing norms for groups of pixels within a non-convex objective.
-In this paper, we tackle this challenge by presenting an algorithm that simultaneously generates group-wise sparse attacks within semantically meaningful areas of an image.
+abstract:  In this paper, we present an algorithm that simultaneously generates group-wise sparse attacks within semantically meaningful areas of an image.
 In each iteration, the core operation of our algorithm involves the optimization of a quasinorm adversarial loss.
 This optimization is achieved by employing the 1/2-quasinorm proximal operator for some iterations, a method tailored for nonconvex programming.
 Subsequently, the algorithm transitions to a projected Nesterov's accelerated gradient descent with 2-norm regularization applied to perturbation magnitudes.
 We rigorously evaluate the efficacy of our novel attack in both targeted and non-targeted attack scenarios, on CIFAR-10 and ImageNet datasets.
 When compared to state-of-the-art methods, our attack consistently results in a remarkable increase in group-wise sparsity, e.g., an increase of 48.12% on CIFAR-10 and 40.78% on ImageNet (average case, targeted attack), all while maintaining lower perturbation magnitudes.
 Notably, this performance is complemented by a significantly faster computation time and a 100% attack success rate.